ExpediaGroup/waggle-dance/HowToKerberize.md

 ![Bee waggle-dancing on a hive.](logo.png "Federating Hive Meta Stores.")

-# Additional instruction to use Waggle Dance in kerberized environment
+# Additional instructions to use Waggle Dance in a Kerberized environment

 ### Process

-In a kerberos environment, after a client requests waggle-dance, waggle-dance requests the proxy user's token from the metastore and then uses that token to communicate with the metastore.
+In a Kerberos environment a client make a request to Waggle Dance which in turn requests the proxy user's token from the metastore and then uses this token to communicate with the metastore.

-This is necessary in some scenarios that require permission authentication.
-Such as the `create_table` API that requires the proxy user to create hdfs directories.
+This is necessary in certain scenarios that need authentication - for example the `create_table` API that requires the proxy user to create HDFS directories.

 ![image](https://user-images.githubusercontent.com/13965087/229339323-260f3c17-46c0-4471-81d2-cdbcfa0fe3ce.png)

-In addition, because kerberos authentication requires a delegation-token to proxy as other users.
-The proxy user of the session is shared globally, which means we need to make all Hive Metastores share a set of delegation-token storage so that a single delegation-token can be authenticated by multiple Metastores.
+In addition, because Kerberos authentication requires a delegation-token to proxy as other users, the proxy user of the session is shared globally.
+This means we need to make all Hive Metastores share a set of delegation-token storage so that a single delegation-token can be authenticated by multiple Metastores.

-**One solution is to use zookeeper to store tokens for all Hive Metastores, which is essential.**
+**One solution is to use Zookeeper to store tokens for all Hive Metastores**

 ### Prerequisites

-* Kerberized claster:
+* Kerberized cluster:
   active KDC,
-  some required properties in configuration files of hadoop services
+  some required properties in configuration files of Hadoop services
 * User account with privileges in ipa
-* Zookeeper to store delegation-token (Recommend)
+* Zookeeper to store delegation-token (Recommended)

 ### Configuration

-Waggle Dance does not read hadoop's *core-site.xml* so a general property providing kerberos auth should be added to the Hive configuration file *hive-site.xml*:
+Waggle Dance does not read Hadoop's `core-site.xml` so a general property providing Kerberos auth should be added to the Hive configuration file `hive-site.xml`:

 ```
 <property>